maksymloktionov/olha-de-internship/README.md

 ### Branches:
 - **python-branch**: Python scripts for web scraping (e.g., Wikipedia parsing) and saving data to PostgreSQL.
-- **dbt-branch**: DBT models for healthcare data management (appointments, billing, etc.).
+- **dbt-branch**: dbt models for healthcare data management (appointments, billing, etc.).
 - **newbranch**: Solving puzzles.

 ### Folders:
 - **_python**: Contains Python scripts, such as `wiki_parser.py` for scraping Wikipedia data.
 Docker Compose is used for PostgreSQL and environment setup.
-- **_dbt**: Includes DBT models for transforming healthcare data (appointments, procedures, etc.), with incremental updates and tests.
+- **_dbt**: Includes dbt models for transforming healthcare data (appointments, procedures, etc.), with incremental updates and tests.
 Docker is used for environment management.
 - **_sql**: Includes ERD "delivery" and SQL puzzle solutions.

 ### Docker Setup: